Where Can You Buy Used Cars?

 When buying from a local dealer, you should also prepare to ask questions to ensure you are getting a good car.
 Before purchasing it, inquire about the vehicle’s service history, mileage, and any issues.

-2. Approved Car Dealers
+2. Certified or Approved Car Dealerships

 Approved dealers are more scrupulous since their used vehicles must meet standards and have undergone various checks to guarantee they're legitimate and trustworthy.
 They've committed to clearly explaining all the details about their vehicles, including their histories and the buying process.